GIScience/gis-training-resource-center/content/Module_7/en_qgis_module_7_ex1.md

 ---

-## Task 4: Visualizing Cyclone Impact Results – Aina Styles Her Layers
+## Task 4: Visualizing Cyclone Impact Results – Aina Styles Her Layers <a id="task-4-visualizing-cyclone-impact-results-aina-styles-her-layers"></a>

 Aina now has all the analysis results she needs — but numbers and tables alone won’t convince her colleagues or decision-makers.
 What they need are clear and easy-to-read maps that can be used directly in meetings and reports.